Volorf/XR-Emitter/README.md

 # XR Emitter
-Events emitter on the top of Unity's XR Interaction Toolkit.
+Events emitter is a wrapper over Unity's XR Interaction Toolkit that provides an easy-to-use way to interact with XR events.

-Right now XREmitter helps getting events from hand controllers ([a list of the events](#events-list)).
+Right now, XREmitter helps to get events from hand controllers ([a list of the events](#events-list)).

 <img src="media/xr_emitter_events.gif" width="600">